-Without water and a way to cook food, vanlife just wouldn’t be possible.
+Without water and a way to cook food, living in a van just wouldn’t be possible.
 Buying food and drinks at restaurants and gas stations all the time is not only unhealthy, it’s also expensive.
-So, one of the most important parts of any van build is the kitchen setup.
+So, one of the most important parts of any van build is the campervan kitchen setup.

-Our kitchuation (...kitchen situation...get it?) houses our sink, faucet, foot pump, and water tanks.
+Our kitchuation (…kitchen situation…get it?) houses our van life water system, which includes sink, faucet, foot pump, and water tanks.
 It also has storage areas for our stove, dishes, utensils, pots and pans.
 The big countertop gives us plenty of space to prep food, cook, or work, and in its off time it doubles as a structural support for our pullout queen-sized bed frame.
 And it looks pretty damn sweet, if we do say so ourselves :-).

 Since our kitchen cabinets are so customized for our particular setup, the specific instructions here may not work for your van without modification.
 But, we hope you’ll find some inspiration and ideas in how we built and arranged everything.
 We have plenty of tips and tricks that you can use in designing your own van kitchen.

 Figuring Out Where Everything Goes

 We had quite a few items we wanted to include in our kitchen, so first and foremost we had to decide how everything would be laid out inside the cabinets.
 Here’s what we were working with:

 - ARB 50-qt Fridge/Freezer